buildkite/agent-stack-k8s/docs/hooks_and_plugins_old.md

 # How to set up agent hooks (v0.15.0 and earlier)

-This section explains how to setup agent hooks when running Agent Stack K8s.
+This section explains how to setup agent hooks when running Agent Stack Kubernetes v0.15.0 and earlier.
 In order for the agent hooks to work, they must be present on the instances where the agent runs.

-In case of agent-stack-k8s, we need these hooks to be accessible to the kubernetes pod where the `checkout` and `command` containers will be running.
+In case of Agent Stack Kubernetes v0.15.0 and earlier, we need these hooks to be accessible to the Kubernetes pod where the `checkout` and `command` containers will be running.
 Best way to make this happen is to create a configmap with the agent hooks and mount the configmap as volume to the containers.

 Here is the command to create `configmap` which will have agent hooks in it:

 ```shell
 kubectl create configmap buildkite-agent-hooks --from-file=/tmp/hooks -n buildkite
 ```

 We have all the hooks under directory `/tmp/hooks` and we are creating `configmap` with name `buildkite-agent-hooks` in `buildkite` namespace in the k8s cluster.

 Here is how to make these hooks in configmap available to the containers.
-Here is the pipeline config for setting up agent hooks:
+Use the pipeline config for setting up agent hooks:

 ```yaml